shivarajnesargi/nodejs-shoppingCart/README.md

 # Shopping Cart
-This is a shopping cart application usign NodeJs,ExpressJs and MongoDB.
+This is a shopping cart application using NodeJs,ExpressJs and MongoDB.
 It uses handle bars as templating engine.
 PassportJs is used for authentication and StripeJs is used for handling payments.